 What Is Mission?

 A mission is the objective or purpose of an organized effort, the 'why' of it.
-Christian mission is, at its heart, simply to bear Christ and His good news to the world.
-"Bearing Christ" is more action than talk, more attitude than stance, being a servant rather than a master, blessing instead of cursing, and knowing and telling God's story rather than making one up.
-It is sometimes said that everything is mission, but that's just the mystifiers doing their thing to every word.
-Mission is done for and with Christ and by the power of the Spirit He sent to us, or it is not mission.
-It is firstly God's mission to all, done through the church, and whomever else is needed.
-And mission is all a noisy gong without love.
-While few do work that is generally called 'missionary', all Christians have a mission - from God.
-Related words are calling, goal, purpose, vocation, and lifework.
-The key Bible passage for mission is John 20:21-23, the sending of His followers after His resurrection.
+Christian mission is simply to bear Christ and His good news to the world.
+"Bearing Christ" is more action than talk, more attitude than stance, being a servant rather than a master, blessing instead of cursing, knowing and telling God's story rather than making one up.
+It's sometimes said that 'everything is mission', but that's just the mystifiers doing their thing to every word.
+Christian mission is done for and with Christ and by the power of the Spirit He sent to us, or it is not mission.
+It is firstly God's operation for all, done through the church, and whomever else is needed.
+And it's all a noisy gong without love.
+While few do work that is generally called 'missionary', all Christians are sent on a mission - from God.
+Related words are calling, goal, purpose, operation, vocation, undertaking, quest, and lifework.
+The key Bible passage is John 20:21-23, the sending of His followers after His resurrection.
 In it, they receive from Jesus the Holy Spirit, and Jesus' power to forgive sins.
-The scary part is that Christ's followers are sent on their mission as the Father sent Jesus.
-That means it will succeed, even if the followers have to die to do it.
+The scary part is that Christ's followers are sent as the Father sent Jesus.
+That means it will succeed, even if those followers have to die to do it.
 The followers of today are among those blessed in v.
 29 for believing even though we didn't actually see.
-When Christians speak of 'mission', it must not be viewed as a mission we control or possess or define, but rather as the living-out of the mission (or purposes) of God (in too-churchy Latin, missio Dei).
+The purpose of the Church is not something we control or possess or define, but rather as the living-out of the purposes of God (in too-churchy Latin, missio Dei).

-Missional describes a family of approaches that make mission central to the church, and it is interpreted as being 'incarnational' (or be the flesh-and-blood worker/representative of) the gospel of Christ within a specific community.
+Missional describes a family of approaches that make mission central to the church, and it is interpreted as being 'incarnational' (or be the flesh-and-blood worker/representative) of the gospel of Christ within a specific community.
 To be missional, the question isn't 'how can we suck people in, to help fund and populate our programs?'
-Missional means 'how can we best love those living here around us?'
+Instead, it means 'how can we best love those living here around us?'
 We do this by listening, sharing, serving, and sometimes just being there - or more rarely, giving someone private space by not being there.
 Other words often heard along with 'missional' include 'organic' (= not by program, but mostly as life happens moment by moment) and 'holistic' (in this context, = person and community, evangelism and social action, feelings and intellect, devotion and questioning, drawing from across the faith traditions and creating new ways of living the faith, etc.).
 Missional approaches are meant to be more like life and leave other people free to breathe within them.
 With fewer of the usual institutional rules and structures, the church becomes free to find where the Spirit may already be working in the community around them.

-- The 'missional church' discussion grew from the work of Lesslie Newbigin (1909-1998), in writings and in his missions in India.
+- The 'missional church' discussion grew from the work of Lesslie Newbigin (1909-1998), in writings and in his work in India.